How to make interactive professional development activities for teachers

 Integrating active learning

 Interactive professional development should integrate active learning.
-Lecture-based professional development has low engagement and leaves little room for innovation and reflection.
+Lecture-based learning professional development has low engagement and leaves little room for innovation and reflection.
 Bates & Morgan (2018) explain that incorporating hands-on experiences into professional development can make learning a more meaningful experience.
 Active learning can also include watching a model lesson (Garet et al., 2001).
-Interactive professional development can be integrated in a multitude of ways.
-For example, teachers can participate in a model lesson with the materials used in a similar lesson.
+Whether you’re leading an online course or boosting employee engagement in person, interactive professional development can be integrated in a multitude of ways.
+For example, teachers can participate in a model lesson with the materials used in a similar lesson for their classroom environment.
 This would allow teachers to experience and think about how they would incorporate this lesson or practice into their classrooms.

 Want to introduce a new website or app for teachers to integrate into their practice?
 Great!
-Use it with them so they have an opportunity to explore the edtech platform.
+Use it with them so they have an opportunity to explore the edtech platform and experience how it can support classroom management.
 Edtech tools, such as Nearpod, create fun, professional development activities for teachers, allowing them to see how they could integrate professional development in the classroom.

 Using Nearpod’s activities, presenters can take a lecture-based presentation and turn it into a fun activity for a teacher workshop.
-Here are a few ideas presenters can use:
+Here are a few professional development ideas presenters can use:

 Interactive activities

-• Integrate checks using the Quiz or Poll feature throughout the presentation to gauge teacher understanding of the content.
+- Integrate checks using the Quiz or Poll feature throughout the presentation to gauge understanding of the content and professional development topics for teachers.

 Opportunities for collaboration